A theoretical framework for self-supervised MR image reconstruction using sub-sampling via variable density Noisier2Noise: Experimental method

 \subsection{Quality metrics}

-To evaluate the reconstruction quality, we computed the NMSE in k-space on the test set.
-We also computed the image-domain root-sum-of-squares (RSS), $\hat{x} = (\sum_c | F^H y_c |^2)^{1/2}$ where $y_c$ is the k-space entries on coil $c$ and $F$ is the discrete Fourier transform, cropped the RSS estimate to a central $320 \times 320$ region and computed the Structural Similarity Index (SSIM) \cite{Wang2004}, as suggested in fastMRI \cite{zbontar2018fastmri}.
+To evaluate the reconstruction quality, we computed the Normalized Mean Squared Error (NMSE) in k-space on the test set: $\|\hat{y}_s - y_{0,s}\|^2_2/\|y_{0,s}\|^2_2$.
+We also computed the image-domain root-sum-of-squares (RSS), $\hat{x}_s = (\sum_c | F^H y_{s,c} |^2)^{1/2}$ where $y_{s,c}$ is the k-space entries on coil $c$ and $F$ is the discrete Fourier transform, cropped the RSS estimate to a central $320 \times 320$ region and computed the SSIM, as suggested in fastMRI \cite{zbontar2018fastmri}.